 “I can observe Zidane, but I’ll never dribble like him”, says Ludovic Phalippou.
 “We tend to make people heroes and want to imitate them, but that’s not how it works.”

-Phalippou, Professor of Financial Economics at the University of Oxford Saïd Business School, is having a beer at the Room Mate Aitana hotel in Amsterdam, having just finished his second and final day of the course on Cutting-Edge Asset Management.
+Phalippou, Professor of Financial Economics at the University of Oxford Saïd Business School, is having a beer at the Room Mate Aitana hotel in Amsterdam, having just finished his second and final day of the course on Investing in private markets.

 “Asset management works the same as in football.
 People see a guy who’s good and say: he must be a genius.
 His way is the only way.”